 - Japan-American Society of the State of Washington

 - King County Washington Women Lawyers

 - University of Washington Public Interest Law Association

 The firm also financially supports our individual attorneys’ marketing efforts targeted to diverse cultural communities, as both outreach and support of our attorneys.

 Recruiting Efforts to Support Inclusion and Diversity within the Firm

-For the past two summers, Ryan Swanson has participated in the Legal Employers Advancing Diversity in Washington’s (“LEAD-WA”) 1L Diversity Fellowship Program.
+In 2022 we participated in the Gregoire Fellows program, offered by the U.W.
+School of Law to help more minority students finish their law degrees and study for the bar exam.
+The previous two years Ryan Swanson participated in the Legal Employers Advancing Diversity in Washington’s (“LEAD-WA”) 1L Diversity Fellowship Program.
 LEAD-WA is a Washington non-profit dedicated to increasing the number of diverse lawyers practicing in Washington.
 LEAD-WA was established by the Puget Sound Area Minority Fellowship Program (“PSAMFP”) Board, to continue providing opportunities for traditionally underrepresented diverse law students in law firms and corporate law environments.
-The firm’s first LEAD-WA fellow began work as a fulltime attorney in October of 2020.
+The firm’s first LEAD-WA fellow began work as a full-time attorney in October of 2020.